rvga1311/rvga1311/README.md

 <h3 align="center">Computer Science Engineering student at the Tecnológico de Costa Rica</h3>

 -------------------
-&emsp;
-<h3 align="left">I'm Roy Vinicio García Alvarado.
+I'm Roy Vinicio García Alvarado.
 I am currently a final year student pursuing a bachelor's degree in computer science engineering, and I am in the last semester of my theoretical and practical courses.
-Next semester, I will be undertaking my professional internship, which will be the final requirement to complete my degree.</h3>
-&emsp;
+Next semester, I will be undertaking my professional internship, which will be the final requirement to complete my degree.
+I am a collaborative team player with excellent communication skills, able to solve problems creatively and think critically.
+I am adaptable and always willing to learn new skills, and I excel at working well under pressure.
+My strong organizational skills allow me to manage multiple active projects with ease.
+With regards to my experience, I have worked on various projects, including developing documentation, testing, and software, meeting functional and non-functional requirements within agreed timelines.
+I have also created websites, video games, real-time systems using sockets for bilateral communication between services, and desktop applications for Windows and Linux.
+Additionally, I have knowledge in computer science areas such as operating systems, compilers, languages, databases, computer hardware, algorithms for data analysis, among others.

 ### Contact me
 + rvga1311@gmail.com